akka/alpakka/docs/src/main/paradox/mqtt-streaming.md

 We filter the events received as there will be ACKs to our connect, subscribe and publish.
 The collected event is the publication to the topic we just subscribed to.

+To shut down the flow after use, the command queue `commands` is completed and after its completion the `session` is shut down.

 ## Flow through a server session

 The following code illustrates how to establish an MQTT server session and join it with a TCP binding: